ddg00/graphql-server/README.md

 # Prototype Graphql Server

-This project demonstrates how to build a production-ready application with Prisma and [`graphql-yoga`](https://github.com/graphcool/graphql-yoga).
-The API provided by the GraphQL server is the foundation for an application similar to [AirBnB](https://www.airbnb.com/).

 ## Get started

 > **Note**: `prisma` is listed as a _development dependency_ and _script_ in this project's [`package.json`](./package.json).
 This means you can invoke the Prisma CLI without having it globally installed on your machine (by prefixing it with `yarn`), e.g. `yarn prisma deploy` or `yarn prisma playground`.
 If you have the Prisma CLI installed globally (which you can do with `npm install -g prisma`), you can omit the `yarn` prefix.